Set the default instance warmup for an Auto Scaling group - Amazon EC2 Auto Scaling

 Set the default instance warmup for an Auto Scaling group

-When instances finish launching, they're attached to the Auto Scaling group and registered to an Elastic Load Balancing load balancer, if used, before they enter the InService state.
+Suppose you have an Auto Scaling group attached to an Elastic Load Balancing load balancer.
+When new instances finish launching, they're registered to the load balancer before they enter the InService state.
 After the instances enter the InService state, resource consumption can still experience temporary spikes and need time to stabilize.
 For example, resource consumption for an application server that must download and cache large assets takes longer to stabilize than a lightweight web server with no large assets to download.
-The default instance warmup provides the time delay necessary for resource consumption to stabilize.
+The instance warmup provides the time delay necessary for resource consumption to stabilize.

 Important

-You should also consider using lifecycle hooks for use cases where you have configuration tasks or scripts to run on startup.
-Lifecycle hooks can delay instances from being put in service during a scale-out event until they have finished initializing.
+Consider using lifecycle hooks for use cases where you have configuration tasks or scripts to run on startup.
+Lifecycle hooks can delay new instances from being put in service until they have finished initializing.
 They are particularly useful if you have bootstrapping scripts that take a while to complete.
-Therefore, if you add a lifecycle hook, you can reduce the value of the default instance warmup.
-If you set the default instance warmup to 0 seconds, no additional waiting period is imposed beyond the time needed for the lifecycle hook.
+If you add a lifecycle hook, you can reduce the value of the default instance warmup.
 For more information about using lifecycle hooks, see Amazon EC2 Auto Scaling lifecycle hooks.

 Enable the default instance warmup for a group